mahdi-shafiei/MxlPy/docs/index.md

-# modelbase2
+# mxlpy

-*modelbase2* is a Python package designed to enable *mechanistic learning*, bridging the gap between *mechanistic modeling* and *machine learning*.
+*mxlpy* is a Python package designed to enable *mechanistic learning*, bridging the gap between *mechanistic modeling* and *machine learning*.
 The package enables you to integrate ordinary differential equation (ODE) models with data-driven techniques.
 This combination allows for more accurate and interpretable predictions in systems where both physical laws and data-driven insights are valuable.
-*modelbase2* thus facilitates the development of models that are not only data-efficient but also robust and capable of capturing complex system dynamics.
+*mxlpy* thus facilitates the development of models that are not only data-efficient but also robust and capable of capturing complex system dynamics.
 **Choose one of the notebooks below to start your journey!**

 ## Building and simulating models